PurpleZenith/chance-me-uwaterloo/README.md

 Looking into some University of Waterloo admissions information for 2020

--Pandas to read in csv and create the dataframes
+- Pandas to read in csv and create the dataframes

--Numpy for polynomial fitting, and determining the integral based on dataframe's size
+- Numpy for polynomial fitting, and determining the integral based on dataframe's size

--Tkinter for UI
+- Tkinter for UI

--Matplotlib for data visualization
+- Matplotlib for data visualization

 ### How to use